 If you want to replicate the full ground-shaking experience of a train running through your layout, consider a setup such as the Rolling Thunder speaker system from Broadway Limited Imports.
 Working alongside the sounds installed on Broadway Limited Imports locomotives, the Rolling Thunder system adds some much-needed bass to your model trains!

 Requiring a receiver and a subwoofer, the system will introduce the deeper tones that can’t be replicated by the small speakers on the trains themselves, and will raise and lower the bass in accordance with the distance of the locomotive from the receiver!

 Choosing a Speaker System for Your Model Railroad

-If your roster consists of DCC/Silent models, and you’d like to upgrade to sound, you’ll be pleased to know that you can get basic speakers designed for model train use ranging from as little as $10!
+If your model train collection consists of DCC/Silent models, and you’d like to upgrade to sound, you’ll be pleased to know that you can get basic train speakers designed for model train use ranging from as little as $10!

 If you don’t want to go through the hassle of installing speakers on your DCC/Silent locomotives, systems such as the Soundtraxx multi-train DCC surround sound system are a great alternative!

 You can still bring the world of sound to your model railroad even if you’re running analog trains using direct current (DC)!

 The best way to accomplish this is with an analog sound system such as the DC Master Control Module from Broadway Limited Imports (which works with older BLI Blueline and Paragon2 models to allow you to control the built-in sounds in DC) or with Sound Cards for Kato models in HO or N scale.

 You can also buy a wide range of full DCC conversion kits which will help you to upgrade your model train collection without the need to figure out pairing decoders with speakers on your own.